CyperVoid/phishing-email/README.md

 #  Phishing Email Security Assessment Report

-This report documents the analysis of a sample phishing email, detailing the technical and social engineering weaknesses identified by following an 8-step security investigation workflow.

----
-#  Phishing Email Security Assessment Report

 This repository documents a security analysis project focused on **phishing detection**.
 The workflow systematically compares a malicious email against a legitimate baseline, using an 8-step process to confirm the attack.
 The findings highlight critical failures in technical authentication and expose classic social engineering tactics.